ufs-community/ufs-srweather-app/docs/UsersGuide/source/BackgroundInfo/Introduction.rst

 Since the v2.1.0 release, developers have added a variety of features:

    * Bug fixes since the v2.1.0 release
-   * Rapid Refresh Forecast System (RRFS) capabilities
+   * Pre-implementation Rapid Refresh Forecast System (RRFS) forecast configurations
    * Air Quality Modeling (AQM) capabilities
    * Updates to :term:`CCPP` that target the top of the ``main`` branch (which is ahead of CCPP v6.0.0).
 See :ref:`this page <CCPPUpdates>` for a detailed summary of updates that came in ahead of the v2.1.0 release.
    * Support for the :term:`UPP` inline post option (see :ref:`here <InlinePost>`)